Academic Publications |

 "Limits of Wilderness," (2024), Diálogos, 55(114): 81-115. [link]

-"The Mosquito Problem: Evaluating New Mitigation Technologies and Methods" (forthcoming @ Environmental Ethics) [link]
+"The Mosquito Problem: Evaluating New Mitigation Technologies and Methods" (forthcoming Winter 2025 @ Environmental Ethics) [link]

 "William James’s ‘The Will to Believe’: A Decision-Theoretic Analysis" (re-submitted/under 2nd review @ William James Studies)